 - Visiting amazing tourist attractions (see proposed program schedule below)

-- Local ground transport to all the various venues – including Livingstone, home of the mighty Victoria Falls, one of the seven wonders of the world
+- See Livingstone, home of the mighty Victoria Falls, one of the seven wonders of the world

 - Experience a once in a lifetime, unforgettable clinical shadowing experience in Zambia – a country rich in African wild life, nature and a diversity of cultures!